What should I know about health metrics in the Fitbit app?

 Note: To see trends and historical data, sign up for Premium.
 For more information, see What should I know about Fitbit Premium?

-The Health Metrics tile is available with Fitbit Charge 4, Fitbit Charge 5, Fitbit Inspire 2, Fitbit Inspire 3, Fitbit Luxe, Fitbit Sense, Fitbit Sense 2, Fitbit Versa 2, Fitbit Versa 3, and Fitbit Versa 4.
+The Health Metrics tile is available with Fitbit Charge 4, Fitbit Charge 5, Fitbit Inspire 2, Fitbit Inspire 3, Fitbit Luxe, Fitbit Sense, Fitbit Sense 2, Fitbit Versa 2, Fitbit Versa 3, Fitbit Versa 4, and Google Pixel Watch.
 To see historical data and your personal range for each metric, upgrade to Fitbit Premium.

 For other devices, a Fitbit Premium subscription is required to see health metrics data.